Kapampangan language: Orthography

 Kapampangan, like most Philippine languages, uses the Latin alphabet.
 Before the Spanish colonization of the Philippines, it was written in old Kapampangan writing.
 Kapampangan is usually written in one of three different writing systems: sulat Baculud, sulat Wawa and a hybrid of the two, Amung Samson.

 The first system (sulat Baculud, also known as tutung Capampangan or tutung Kapampangan in the sulat Wawa system) is based on Spanish orthography, a feature of which involved the use of the letters ⟨c⟩ and ⟨q⟩ to represent the phoneme //k// (depending on the vowel sound following the phoneme). ⟨C⟩ was used before //a//, //o// and //u// (ca, co and cu), and ⟨q⟩ was used with ⟨u⟩ before the vowels //e// and //i// (que, qui).
+The preposition king is spelled qng.
 The Spanish-based orthography is primarily associated with literature by authors from Bacolor and the text used on the Kapampangan Pasion.

 The second system, the Sulat Wawa, is an "indigenized" form which preferred ⟨k⟩ over ⟨c⟩ and ⟨q⟩ in representing the phoneme //k//.
 This orthography, based on the Abakada alphabet was used by writers from Guagua and rivaled writers from the nearby town of Bacolor.

 The third system, Amung Samson hybrid orthography, intends to resolve the conflict in spelling between proponents of the sulat Baculud and sulat Wawa.
 This system was created by former Catholic priest Venancio Samson during the 1970s to translate the Bible into Kapampangan.
 It resolved conflicts between the use of ⟨q⟩ and ⟨c⟩ (in sulat Baculud) and ⟨k⟩ (in sulat Wawa) by using ⟨k⟩ before ⟨e⟩ and ⟨i⟩ (instead of [qu]⟩ and using ⟨c⟩ before ⟨a⟩, ⟨o⟩, and ⟨u⟩ (instead of ⟨k⟩).
 The system also removed ⟨ll⟩ and ⟨ñ⟩ (from Spanish), replacing them with ⟨ly⟩ and ⟨ny⟩.

 Orthography has been debated by Kapampangan writers, and orthographic styles may vary by writer.
 The sulat Wawa system has become the popular method of writing due to the influence of the Tagalog-based Filipino language (the national language) and its orthography.
 The sulat Wawa system is used by the Akademyang Kapampangan and the poet Jose Gallardo.
+In 2016, the Filipino-based orthography became the official orthography of the Kapampangan language.